F3NN3X/InfoPanel.MetYr/README.md

 ## Overview

 **YrWeatherPlugin** is a plugin for the InfoPanel app that retrieves weather data from the [MET Norway Weather API](https://api.met.no/).
-It provides current weather conditions via the `nowcast/2.0/complete` endpoint (falling back to `locationforecast/2.0/complete` outside supported regions) and a configurable multi-day forecast table.
+It provides current weather conditions and a configurable multi-day forecast table using the `locationforecast/2.0/complete` endpoint.
 Weather icons are sourced from [OpenWeatherMap](https://openweathermap.org/) by default, with support for custom icon sets via a configurable URL.

 ## Features

 - Fetches current weather data using user-defined latitude/longitude or geocoded location (e.g., "Newcastle, New South Wales (Australia)").
+- **Altitude-corrected temperatures**: Optionally specify your elevation for accurate temperature readings.
 - Displays metrics: temperature, feels-like temperature, humidity, pressure, wind speed/direction/gust, cloud cover, rain, and snow.
 - Configurable Forecast: Table with daily weather, temperature range (Celsius or Fahrenheit), precipitation, and wind for 1-10 days.
 - Temperature Units: Supports Celsius (`C`) or Fahrenheit (`F`) via INI settings, converting MET/Yr’s Celsius data accordingly.